 Uploading WordPress to your cPanel:

-If it’s an add on domain, extract files to the directory which you have given to add on domain.
+If it’s an add-on domain, extract files to the directory which you have given to the add-on domain.
 Usually public_html/addon-domain name.

-To make this step simple, I’m extracting everything under public_html directory.
+To make this step simple, I’m extracting everything under the public_html directory.

 Under your cPanel hosting, you can go to Files > File manager and browse to public_html directory and upload the WordPress.zip file.

-Usually, file extractor will create a directory name “WordPress’ and extract all files under it.
+Usually, the file extractor will create a directory named “WordPress’ and extract all files under it.

 Browse to /public_html/WordPress using file manager again, select all files and click on move at the top, and move all files to public_html.